 AirTags work well with VoiceOver.
 To set up an AirTag simply hold it close to an iPhone or iPad running iOS 14.5 or iPadOS 14.5 or later and you will be taken to the setup screen.
 Select a description for the AirTag from the available list or enter a custom description and then connect.

-The AirTag box contains several printed pages.
+The AirTag box may contain several printed pages.
 The important one is the one that describes how to remove and replace the standard CR2032 AirTag battery, which Apple claim will last a year in normal use.
+You will receive a notification when the battery should be replaced.
 SeeingAI should be able to speak the printed instructions for you.
+It's a simple operation and the disc battery can't be inserted the wrong way round.
+The hardest part of the operation may be removing the battery from its protective cover since these are now required to be robustly childproof.

 Using attachment accessories, AirTags can be attached to key rings, handbags, anything you might mislay.
 They may, of course, also simply be placed inside bags.
 AirTag holders with self-adhesive pads are also available for fixing to larger objects you may leave lying around somewhere unusual at home or, worse, leave behind when you are out and about.
 I have an AirTag fixed to my ViewPoint wearable video magnifier with a self-adhesive holder from Amazon.
 I also have an AirTag on my key ring and I have to use the FindMy app on that one quite often at home to discover where I left my keys!

 AirTags don't have GPS.
 They rely on bluetooth connection to a nearby iPhone or iPad and use its location.
-A lost AirTag will be located when an iPhone or iPad comes within bluetooth range of the AirTag.
+An AirTag will be located when an iPhone or iPad comes within bluetooth range of the AirTag.
 The locating device must be a member of Apple's FindMy network; this is enabled by default and many millions of devices worldwide are participating.
 If you misplace something in an airport, it is likely to be spotted by other devices very quickly.
-If you drop your keys in a remote outdoor area, then rapid discovery is obviously much less likely.
+If your AirTag finds its way to a remote outdoor area, then rapid discovery is obviously much less likely.
 However, you may be told the last known location which may assist you in retracing your steps.

 There is a notify if left behind feature that may be useful for items that you definitely always want to take with you or that you are particularly concerned not to leave behind.
 If you wish, you can set this to avoid telling you when items are left at a specific location, for example at your home.
 You probably woulnd't want that setting turned on for your keys but the notification doesn't usually work quickly enough to stop you locking yourself out if you leave your keys behind, but if there is someone at home you might want to slip back and pick them up.